cortex-lab/Rigbox/README.md

 ```
 git clone --recurse-submodules https://github.com/cortex-lab/Rigbox
 ```
-2. Open MATLAB, make sure Rigbox and all subdirectories are in your path, run:
-> addRigboxPaths
-and restart MATLAB.
+2. Open MATLAB and run `addRigboxPaths.m` then restart the program.  *Note*: Do __not__ add all Rigbox folders and subfolders to the paths!
 3. Set the correct paths on both computers by following the instructions in the '/docs/setup/paths_config' file.
 4. On the stimulus computer, set the hardware configuration by following the instructions in the '/docs/setup/hardware_config' file.
 5. To keep the submodules up to date, run the following in the Git Bash terminal (within the Rigbox directory):